 Easily Adjust the Yield – At a little over 1 pound of fish, this recipe is designed to feed a family of four, but it’s easy to add more fish to your baking pan for a larger group, and to scale up the topping amount accordingly.
 If you’re feeding a really big crowd (like at a dinner party), though, I recommend that you don’t overcrowd your baking sheet – instead, simply rotate a second baking sheet through.

 Choose a Perfect Side Dish – At The Fish House, one of the side dish choices is black beans and rice, which is fantastic with the Matecumbe topping.
 It’s great to have a bed of rice to help soak up the flavorful, juicy tomato mixture cascading off the broiled fish.
 I definitely recommend going that route!

-At home, we also like to serve this broiled fish with a simple green vegetable alongside, like roasted asparagus or our easy Blistered Green Beans.
+At home, we also like to serve this broiled fish with a simple green vegetable alongside, like the Oven Roasted Asparagus you see in these photos, or our easy Blistered Green Beans.
 Perfect (healthy!) counterpoint to the other flavors and textures … and beautifully colorful on your plate, too!

 In the end, all I can say is that it was all a wonderful triumph: both our adventure-filled vacation … and this Matecumbe Fish.
 Even if scuba diving’s not your thing, I absolutely think that this fish will be!

 Try it this week, and I’ll just bet it goes into regular rotation at your house, too!

 - 2 cups seeded, diced tomatoes (from about 2 large tomatoes)

 - 1/3 cup finely chopped Spanish onion (from about 1/4 of a medium onion)